SamuelNoesslboeck/sybot/README.md

 -- UNFINISHED DOCS --

-Fully documentation will be added soon
+Full documentation will be added soon

 ### Goal

-- Create an all-in-one library for controlling robots, expose them to networks and do basic calculations
+- Create an all-in-one library for controlling robots, exposing them to networks and doing basic calculations

 # In action